salt-community/pp-amanda/WorkLog.md

 - Align FE to be at the same point as BE to slice the work + context focus

 ### Thursday 30 October

+- Struggling and de-bugging my SQS + Lambda - Now working ✅
+- Resulting in both updates in code and in AWS Console

 ### Friday 31 October

 ## Week 4 – Final Touches & Presentation